huggingface/blog/intel-fast-embedding.md

 pip install -U optimum[neural-compressor] intel-extension-for-transformers
 ```

-### Post-training Static Quantization
+##### Step 2: Post-training Static Quantization

 Post-training static quantization requires a calibration set to determine the dynamic range of weights and activations.
-The calibration is done by running a representative set through the model, collecting statistics, and then quantizing the model based on the gathered info to minimize accuracy loss.
+The calibration is done by running a representative set of data samples through the model, collecting statistics, and then quantizing the model based on the gathered info to minimize the accuracy loss.

-The following snippet shows a sample code for quantization:
+The following snippet shows a code snippet for quantization:

 ```python
 def quantize(model_name: str, output_path: str, calibration_set: Dataset):